-With that said, lots of people are fond of kissing their pet dogs.
-Most of the time it’s the dog who initiates it.
-They kiss their owners and the people they love out of excitement.
-Mono transmission comes to mind since dogs usually go for the mouth and lips for a kiss!
+With that said, many people are fond of kissing their pets.
+Most of the time it’s your pooch who initiates the affection, innocently kissing those they love out of excitement.
+Mono transmission comes to mind since dogs usually go for the mouth and lips for a smooch!

 Can I Give My Dog Mono?
-Answer: No
+Answer: No, not possible

-You shouldn’t assume, however, that all human diseases are not transferable to pet dogs.
-There are certain viral, bacterial, and other forms of diseases that can in fact be transferred from humans to dogs and vice versa.
-One example is parasites.
+Simply put, your dog will not be infected by you or anyone that has Mono.
+You shouldn’t assume, however, that all human diseases are not transferable to a four-legged friend.
+There are certain viral, bacterial and other types of diseases that can be transferred from humans to dogs and vice versa.
+One textbook example would be parasites.

 If you have mono and you kiss your dog, they won’t be at risk of getting the disease.
 Mono is simply not transferable from humans to dogs.
 If you observe that your pup has a fever, it may only be a coincidence.
 In such a case, consult with a vet so as to find out the real cause of your dog’s sickness.

-Kissing a pet dog is a matter of personal choice.
-Generally it is considered to be unhygienic.
-As previously stated, humans can transfer certain types of diseases to their dogs.
-However, humans are at a higher risk of getting certain diseases or infections from their dogs.
+Kissing your dog is a matter of personal choice.
+Generally it’s considered to be unhygienic.
+As previously stated, people can transfer certain diseases to their dogs.
+However, it is humans that are at a higher risk of getting some diseases or infections from their dogs.

 Aside from rabies and parasites, skin diseases can infect a dog’s human friend.
-That’s why you should be very careful.
-Dog saliva can carry germs even though canines are known to have pretty clean mouths overall.
+The fact is that canine saliva can carry germs even though dogs are known to have fairly clean mouths overall.

 Aside from kissing, human and canine diseases can also be transferred in other ways.
 Sharing your eating and drinking utensils with your dog can pass on contamination.
 It’s not recommended that you share these things with your pets.